-While the chicken is cooking, spray the top of each chicken breast with Chosen Foods avocado oil spray, this way the top gets a little oil to help it fry and lightly brown.
-You can use any cooking spray you like, or simply add a little more avocado oil to the pan once you flip the chicken.
+While the chicken is cooking, spray the top of each chicken breast with Chosen Foods avocado oil spray, this way, the top gets a little oil to help it fry and lightly brown.
+You can use any cooking spray you like, or add more avocado oil to the pan once you flip the chicken.

 After about 3-4 minutes, flip the chicken and cook for another 3-4 minutes.